Establishing a young child's ability to discern rhythm could hold the secret to overcoming dyslexia, new research has suggested.

 She said engagement with music at this stage should help the brain develop an alternative way of processing information - and therefore be less likely to be dyslexic.

-Dr John Rack, head of research at charity Dyslexia Action, welcomed the research and said it flew in the face of previously published research.
+Dr John Rack, head of research at charity Dyslexia Action, welcomed the research and said it flies in the face of previously published research.

 "Professor Goswami's work is very interesting and very important," he said.
 "But it is controversial because lots of people have looked at this and almost always found that while dyslexics face problems with the sounds of language, they deal perfectly well with other sounds - including music.
 Certainly, a lot of people with dyslexia are very musical and very rhythmical, so there may not be a single cause.